 Mr. Palmer was born at Coventry, where his father had been mayor.
 Being afterward removed to Oxford, he became, under Mr. Harley, of Magdalen college, an elegant Latin and Greek scholar.
 He was fond of useful disputation, possessed of a lively wit, and a strong memory.
 Indefatigable in private study, he rose at four in the morning, and by this practice qualified himself to become reader in logic in Magdalen college.
 The times of Edward, however, favouring the reformation, Mr. Palmer became frequently punished for his contempt of prayer and orderly behaviour, and was at length expelled the house.

 He afterwards embraced the doctrines of the reformation, which occasioned his arrest and final condemnation.
-He was tried on the 15th of July, 1556, together with one Thomas Askin, a fellow-prisoner. and one John Guin had been sentenced the day before, and Mr. Palmer, on the 15th, was brought up for final judgment.—Execution was ordered to follow the sentence, and at five o'clock in the same afternoon, at a place called the Sand-pits, these three martyrs were fastened to a stake.
+He was tried on the 15th of July, 1556, together with one Thomas Askin, a fellow-prisoner.
+Askin and one John Guin had been sentenced the day before, and Mr. Palmer, on the 15th, was brought up for final judgment.—Execution was ordered to follow the sentence, and at five o'clock in the same afternoon, at a place called the Sand-pits, these three martyrs were fastened to a stake.
 After devoutly praying together, they sung the 31st psalm.
 When the fire was kindled, and it had seized their bodies, without an appearance of enduring pain, they continued to cry, Lord Jesus, strengthen us!
 Lord Jesus receive our souls! till animation was suspended and human suffering was past.
 It is remarkable, that, when their heads had fallen together in a mass as it were by the force of the flames, and the spectators thought Palmer was lifeless, his tongue and lips again moved, and were heard to pronounce the name of Jesus, to whom be glory and honour forever!